-BlackBerry 10.2 screenshot leak teases actionable notifications and Wi-Fi Direct supportAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry 10.2 screenshot leak teases actionable notifications and Wi-Fi Direct supportAlex Wagner - Editorial Director of News and Content

 So far, BlackBerry has only revealed a couple of small tidbits about BlackBerry 10.2, the next major update to its mobile operating system.
 Thankfully some leaks have also surfaced to satiate our hunger for new mobile goodness, including an early peek at the update and some of the its new features in action.
 The BlackBerry 10.2 leaks continue today, as CrackBerry forums member Kris Simundson (the same person responsible for the last 10.2 leak) has posted some screenshots that show off more of BB 10.2's goodies.